acoli-repo/corpus-tools/src/TT-CQP.md

 `group A match.word match.lemma`; the reason for this difference is to allow the additional tabulate options to be used in grouping, so you can group by `match[-1].substr(pos,0,1)`, `a[1].lemma`, or `head.word`; and where the CQP command effectively only allows you to group by pairs (word+lemma in the example), the TT-CQP format more explicitly uses tuples of arbitrary size.
+For better compatibility with CQP, the CQP format of the group command will be translated into the TT-CQP format.

 ### Sorting

-Contrary to CQP, in TT-CQP you can sort the results on anything, and not only on pattributes, so `sort A match.text_year` will sort the results in A on the year of the text (for match), and `sort A head[1].substr(pos,0,1) descending` will sort in descending order by the first letter of the part-of-speech tag of the first token to the right of the head of match/target.
+Contrary to CQP, in TT-CQP you can sort the results on anything, and not only on pattributes, so `sort A match.text_year` will sort the results in A on the year of the text (for match), and `sort A head[1].substr(pos,0,1) descending` will sort in descending order by the first letter of the part-of-speech tag of the first token to the right of the head of match/target (who doesn't want to sort on that?).
 Instead of descending you can also use DESC.
+You cannot (yet) search on ranges as in `sort A by word on matchend[1]..matchend[10]`;

 ### Statistics